 The lengthy snakes are born with two to three drops of venom in each fang, so they are lethal biters right from the get-go.
 By adulthood, they can store up to 20 drops in each of their fangs, according to Kruger National Park.
 Without treatment, a bite from this African snake is just about always lethal.

 Here’s what a black mamba’s venom does to your body: Once injected, the venom interferes with activity at a junction where nerves and muscles connect, resulting in paralysis, Ryan Blumenthal, of the University of Pretoria, reported in The Conversation.
 Because the venom is also cardiotoxic, it can lead to cardiac arrest.
 That was the case for a South African man who got bitten by a black mamba on his index finger, Blumenthal reported.
 By the time he got to the hospital, within 20 minutes, he was already in cardiac arrest.
 Even though doctors treated him with antivenom, the man ended up dying days later, Blumenthal said.

-Scientists aren't sure how many people are killed every year by black mamba, but Blumenthal estimates it is responsible for the largest number of snake-related deaths in southern Africa.
+Scientists aren't sure how many people are killed every year by black mambas, but Blumenthal estimates it is responsible for the largest number of snake-related deaths in southern Africa.

 And if that didn't scare you off, consider this: A female can give birth to 90 fierce offspring, according to the University of Costa Rica.